httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 supported; including an Integrity field for content and signing it can help a recipient detect where the content was removed.

-Any mangling of Integrity fields, including digests' de-duplication or combining different field values (see {{Section 5.2 of RFC9110}}) might affect signature validation.
+Any mangling of Integrity fields, including the digests' de-duplication or combination of different field values (see {{Section 5.2 of RFC9110}}), might affect signature validation.

 ## Usage in Trailer Fields